 Anaphylaxis is a sudden allergic reaction, often in an otherwise healthy person.
 The untrained observer might mistake anaphylaxis for another respiratory emergency, such as a severe asthma attack or choking.
 In addition to dyspnea, chest tightness, and a swollen throat, people suffering from or at risk of anaphylaxis may also present with:

 In a person with a known allergy, anaphylaxis is often easier to diagnose.
-For some people—especially babies and young children trying new foods or exposed to new substances—this may be their first allergic reaction.
+For some people – especially babies and young children trying new foods or being exposed to new substances – this may be their first allergic reaction.
 Monitoring for the signs of anaphylaxis is the key to airway management and the proper administration of epinephrine to reverse the reaction.

-Any potential allergen—so essentially any foreign substance at all—can trigger an anaphylactic reaction.
-In most cases, the reaction occurs either in someone with a known allergy or someone exposed to a substance for the first or second time.
+Any potential allergen – so essentially any foreign substance – can trigger an anaphylactic reaction.
+In most cases, the reaction occurs either in someone with a known allergy, but new allergies can crop up at any time.

-Not all patients will know that they’ve been exposed to an allergen, which can make a prompt diagnosis challenging—especially of a nonverbal person.
-Knowing the most common triggers for anaphylaxis can aid a differential diagnosis.
-Those include:
+Not all patients will know that they’ve been exposed to an allergen, which can make a prompt diagnosis challenging – especially if the patient is non-verbal.
+Knowing the most common triggers for anaphylaxis can aid in a differential diagnosis:

 A shellfish allergy can develop in adulthood and is the most common culprit in anaphylaxis.